flatironinstitute/mountainlab-js/README.md

 ## Installing processor packages

-MountainLab only ships with a few system processors, found in mountainlab-js/system-packages.
-To install additional processor packages, clone package repositories into the $CONDA_PREFIX/etc/mountainlab/packages directory (or other configured directories).
+MountainLab only ships with a few system processors (source is located in mountainlab-js/system-packages).
+To install additional processor packages, clone package repositories into the $CONDA_PREFIX/etc/mountainlab/packages directory (or other configured package search directories).
 For example, see above for instructions on installing some packages recommended to get started.

 MountainLab will recursively search in these locations to find `.mp` files with executable permissions.
 Each such file provides the spec information for a list of registered processors (see section on creating custom processor packages), and will be included in the output of `ml-list-processors`.